aexol-studio/axolotl/Readme.md

 <br />

 ![arrow-top](https://github.com/user-attachments/assets/3632196c-f2f8-46a2-9d3d-4a8071ca1908#gh-dark-mode-only) ![arrow-top-dark](https://github.com/user-attachments/assets/496077a7-85a9-44dc-8770-5a248d63886d#gh-light-mode-only)
-This is an npm workspaces monorepo
+This is an npm workspaces monorepo.

 <br />